railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

    :guilabel:`Continue`.

 #.
 The sales defaults are shown in the screenshot :ref:`fig-oech03cfss`.
 The selections you make
-   determine how Open ERP's processes work by setting its default behaviour (although you can override any of them for any sales order, so you are not strictly bound by these defaults).
+   determine how OpenERP's processes work by setting its default behaviour (although you can override any of them for any sales order, so you are not strictly bound by these defaults).
    Accept the initial set by clicking :guilabel:`Set default behaviour`.